-There will be Chapter Tests every 2-3 weeks, as noted on our schedule.
-They will be generously timed and open for the full week.
-Revision will be both encouraged and rewarded.
+There will be Chapter Tests every few weeks, as noted on our schedule.
+They will be generously timed and open for three (3) days.

 Don't panic!
 Just understand (and memorize) definitions.
 Study your notes.
 Practice your skills.
 Work the Chapter Review.
 Review your quizzes. . . and ask questions!